Assassination of Jamal Khashoggi: Reactions

-For 18 days, Saudi Arabian officials denied Khashoggi had died in the consulate, before indicating a team of Saudi agents had overstepped their orders to capture him when a struggle ensued leading to his death.
+For 18 days, Saudi Arabian officials denied that Khashoggi had died in the consulate, before indicating a team of Saudi agents had overstepped their orders to capture him when a struggle ensued leading to his death.
 Turkey's president, Recep Tayyip Erdoğan, said he believes the killing was premeditated and approved by the Saudi government, and sought extradition of the suspects.
 The United States' president, Donald Trump, expressed support for the Saudi government, reserving judgment about culpability.
 This created a bipartisan uproar in Congress, and 22 senators petitioned Trump to consider investigating whether Saudi Arabia should be sanctioned for human rights violations.
 Several countries called for a transparent investigation and condemned the killing.
 Allied Arab countries characterized the aftermath as a media campaign against Saudi Arabia.

 Germany, Norway and Denmark stopped the sale of arms to Saudi Arabia over the incident.
 Canada considered freezing its $13 billion General Dynamics Land Systems – Canada arms deal, but so far has chosen to proceed with the deal.

-According to a U.S. senator, the Trump administration granted authorizations to US companies to share sensitive nuclear power information with Saudi Arabia shortly after the assassination of Jamal Khashoggi.
-In July 2019, Trump vetoed three bipartisan Congressional resolutions that would have halted arms sales.
+According to a U.S. senator, the Trump administration granted authorizations to U.S. companies to share sensitive nuclear power information with Saudi Arabia shortly after Khashoggi's assassination.
+In July 2019, Trump vetoed three bipartisan congressional resolutions that would have halted arms sales.
 However, in February 2021, the Biden administration declassified a brief report that blamed Mohammed bin Salman as having approved the assassination, thereby implying that the administration planned to adjust U.S.–Saudi relations.

 On 11 December 2018, Khashoggi was named as a person of the year by Time magazine for his work in journalism, along with other journalists who faced political persecution for their work.
 Time referred to Khashoggi, and the others, as a "Guardian of the Truth".

-In mid-August 2020, the Open Society Justice Initiative, part of Open Society Foundations, filed a lawsuit in the district court of New York demanding the release of the government's report on Jamal Khashoggi's murder, under the Freedom of Information Act.
+In August 2020, the Open Society Justice Initiative, part of Open Society Foundations, filed a lawsuit in the district court of New York demanding the release of the government's report on Khashoggi's murder, under the Freedom of Information Act.
 In July, they filed for a similar request, but received no response from the authority on the legal deadline.